Kkuntal990/Matrix-Assignment/README.md

-# Matrix-Assignment
+# Matrix-Assignment for course EE1390: Intro to AI-ML
-Solved a conic problem using matrix analysis approach
+Solved a conic problem using matrix analysis approach.
+Here we have shown how a basic conics problem can be solved using matrices elegantly.